Closed Form Word Embedding Alignment: CLOSED FORM POINT SET ALIGNMENT: CLASSIC AND NEW RESULTS

 In many classic computer vision and shape analysis problems, a common problem is the alignment of two (often $3$-dimensional) shapes.
 The most clean form of this problem starts with two points sets $A = \{a_1, a_2, \ldots, a_n\}$ and $B = \{b_1, b_2, \ldots, b_n\}$, each of size $n$, where each $a_i$ corresponds with $b_i$ (for all $i \in 1,2,\ldots,n$).
 Generically we can say each $a_i, b_i \in \R^d$ (without restricting $d$), but as mentioned the focus of this work was typically restricted to $d=3$ or $d=2$.
 Then the standard goal was to find a rigid transformation -- a translation $t \in \R^d$ and rotation $R \in \SO(d)$ -- to minimize the root mean squared error (RMSE).
+An equivalent formulation is to solve for the sum of squared errors as

 For instance, this is one of the two critical steps in the well-known iterative closest point (ICP) algorithm~\cite{BM92,CM92}.

 In the 1980s, several \emph{closed form} solutions to this problem were discovered; their solutions were referred to as solving \emph{absolute orientation}.
-The most famous approach by Horn~\cite{Hor87} uses unit quaternions.
+The most famous paper by Horn~\cite{Hor87} uses unit quaternions.
 However, this approach seems to have been known earlier~\cite{FH83}, and other techniques using rotation matrices and the SVD~\cite{HN81,AHB87}, rotation matrices and an eigen-decomposition~\cite{SS87,Sch66}, and dual number quaternions~\cite{WSV91}, have also been discovered.
 In $2$ or $3$ dimensions, all of these approaches take linear (i.e., $O(n)$) time, and in practice have roughly the same run time~\cite{ELF97}.